-India's Oldest Tree
+Oldest Tree in India

-The Baobab tree of Jhusi, Allahabad, and the Parijaat tree at Kintoor, UP are two of the oldest trees in India.
+The Baobab tree of Jhusi, Allahabad, and the Parijaat tree at Kintoor, UP, are two of the oldest trees in India.
 A radiocarbon investigation of the two trees was conducted recently.
 The radiocarbon date of Baobab of Jhusi was found to be 779+ 41 BP and that of Kintoor to be 793+ 37 BP.
 This indicates that both these trees are over 800 years of age.

-This iconic Baobab tree of Jhusi is also known by the name of 'Baba Shaik Ped' or 'Hathi ka Pawn'.
+- Baobab Tree of Jhusi - The iconic Baobab tree of Jhusi is also known by the name of 'Baba Shaik Ped' or 'Hathi ka Pawn'.
 It is believed to have been planted by Shaik Taqi, a Sufi saint born in Jhusi in 1320.
 It is believed that Shaik Taqi had placed his 'datun' (twig used as a toothbrush) upside down on the ground, which later grew into this tree.
 The tomb of Shaik Taqi is located inside the tree.

-The Parijaat of Kintoor also has many interesting legends surrounding it.
+- Parijaat Tree of Kintoor - The Parijaat of Kintoor also has many interesting legends surrounding it.
 As per a popular legend, the tree was brought from heaven by Arjun.
 Others believe that Lord Krishna brought this tree for his beloved queen Rukmini.

 Found in Acharya Jagadish Chandra Bose Botanical Garden in Howrah, near Kolkata, the Great Banyan Tree is said to be over 250 years old.
 This gigantic tree covers about 18,918 square meters of land (4.67 acres).